clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 Automated Effective Updating
 ----------------------------

-The |CL| content is updated at lightning pace, releasing full new versions of |CL| with incremental updates multiple times a day!
+|CL| is incrementally updated multiple times per day.

 This `rolling release model`_ allows |CL| to consume the latest security fixes of software packages as soon as they become available.